-We also offer WJEC Computer Science, a course which gives students an in-depth understanding of the fundamental concepts of computer science including the skills of computational thinking and computer programming.
+Our department offers A Level Computer Science, a course which gives students an in-depth understanding of the fundamental concepts of computer science including the skills of computational thinking and computer programming.
 This course gives students an excellent foundation for further education and careers in Computing and IT.

 It is a good time to be working in IT and computing.

 The sector is one of the fastest-moving and most dynamic in the UK – currently employing 1 in 20 of us.

 It’s estimated that over half a million new entrants will be needed to fill jobs in this sector over the next five years.